wrouesnel/bup/Documentation/bup-join.md

 # OPTIONS

--r, \--remote=*host*:*path*
+-r, \--remote=[*user*@]*host*:[*path*]
-:   Retrieves objects from the given remote repository instead of the
+:   Retrieves objects from the given remote repository
-    local one. *path* may be blank, in which case the default remote repository is used.
+    instead of the local one.
+If *path* is omitted, uses the default path on the remote server (you still need to include the ':').
     The connection to the remote server is made with SSH.
-If you'd like to specify which port, user or private key to use for the SSH connection, we recommend you use the `~/.ssh/config` file.
+SSH settings can be handled with an appropriate Host entry in ~/.ssh/config.
     Even though the data source is remote, a local bup repository is still required.

 # EXAMPLES
     # split and then rejoin a file using its tree id